archethic-foundation/libdart/README.md

   #### deriveKeyPair(seed, index, curve)
   It creates a new keypair into hexadecimal format

-  - `seed` is hexadecimal encoding representing the transaction chain seed to be able to derive and generate the keys
+  - `seed` is hexadecimal encoding or Uint8Array representing the transaction chain seed to be able to derive and generate the keys
   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)
-  - `curve` (optional, "ed25519" by default) is the elliptic curve to use for the key generation (can be "ed25519", "P256", "secp256k1")
+  - `curve` is the elliptic curve to use for the key generation (can be "ed25519", "P256", "secp256k1") - default to: "P256"

   ```dart
   import 'package:archethic_lib_dart/crypto.dart' as crypto;